demianturner/demianturner.github.io/apps/crypto-calculator/index.md

 layout: page
 title: Crypto Tools for the Mac
 ---
-# Download Crypto Tools on the Mac AppStore

 Crypto Tools Pro is a handy menu bar app to convert between fiat currencies and cryptos.
 Also features real-time price and news feeds.
 Get the latest exchange data live in your menu bar.